Flag of Timor-Leste: Portugal's last flag over East Timor

 After the Carnation Revolution in 1974, Portugal prepared its colonies for independence.
 However, civil war broke out in Portuguese Timor in August 1975 between the left-leaning Fretilin and the conservative Timorese Democratic Union (UDT).
-Portugal's governor Mário Lemos Pires was forced to evacuate all Portuguese administrative and military personnel and their families to the island of Atauro off the coast of the capital Dili on August 26 and 27.
+Portugal's governor Mário Lemos Pires was forced to evacuate all Portuguese administrative and military personnel and their families to the island of Atauro off the coast of the capital Dili on 26 and 27 August.
 In the end, the Fretilin prevailed in the battle.
 Pires was urged by them to return to Dili and press ahead with decolonization, but he insisted on waiting for instructions from Lisbon.
 It was not until October that the Portuguese corvette Afonso Cerqueira reached Atauro, bringing Pires his first sign of support from Portugal.
 Indonesia took advantage of the situation to infiltrate and occupy the areas near the Portuguese-Timorese border with troops.
-On December 7, Indonesia began the open invasion and occupation of Dili and the rest of the territory.
+On 7 December, Indonesia began the open invasion and occupation of Dili and the rest of the territory.
 After the evacuation of the Portuguese personnel to Atauro, the Portuguese flag continued to fly over the Governor's Palace in Dili.
 Only on the day of the declaration of independence by the Fretilin was the flag taken down by the Falintil commander Jaime Camacho Amaral and replaced by the new flag of East Timor.
 The whereabouts of this Portuguese flag are not known.